Porto Cervo

 Porto Cervo ([ˈpɔrto ˈtʃɛrvo]; lit.
 'Deer's Port') is an Italian seaside resort in northern Sardinia.
-It is a frazione of the comune of Arzachena, in the province of Sassari.
-Created by Prince Karim Aga Khan and various other investors, Porto Cervo is the main centre of Costa Smeralda.
+It is a frazione of the comune of Arzachena, in the Province of Gallura North-East Sardinia.
+Created by a group of foreign investors around the early 1960s, Porto Cervo is the main centre of Costa Smeralda.
 It has a resident population of 421 inhabitants.
-Porto Cervo has been named one of the most expensive resorts in the world, along as being a luxury yacht magnet and billionaires' playground.
+Porto Cervo has been named one of the most expensive resorts in the world, along with being a luxury yacht magnet and billionaires' playground.

 History

 The village itself was designed in the 1950–1960s by architects and landscape designers such as Jacques Couelle, Luigi Vietti and Michele Busiri Vici.

 Geography

 Porto Cervo lies in the northeastern corner of Sardinia, by the Tyrrhenian Coast, some km south of La Maddalena island.
 It is 17 km from Arzachena, 28 km from Olbia and 32 km from Palau.

 The Port

 Porto Cervo has a well-equipped marina consisting of two ports: The Old Port (Porto Vecchio) and the Modern Marina.

 The Porto Vecchio (old port) in the village of Porto Cervo and it was built in the 1960s as a fishing port.
 The modern marina lies to the west surrounded by the facilities of the marina village.

 Porto Cervo Marina has 700 berths, with 100 slips reserved for megayachts, and accepts reservations.